-- Make sure that the network connection to the storage management station is operating. - 2 Make sure that the controllers are installed and that the power is turned on to the storage array.
-Correct any existing problems before continuing. - 3 If you have an in-band storage array, use the following procedure.
-Click Refresh after each step to check the results: - Make sure that the host context agent software is installed and running.
-If you started the host before the host was connected to the controllers in the storage array, the host context agent software is not able to find the controllers.
-If so, make sure that the connections are tight, and restart the host context agent software.
+- 1 Ensure that the network connection to the storage management station is operating. - 2 Ensure that the controllers are installed and that the power is turned on to the storage array.
+Correct any existing problems before continuing.

-b Make sure that the network can access the host by using the ping command in the following syntax:
+- 3 If you have an in-band storage array, use the following procedure.
+Click Refresh after each step to check the results: - a Ensure that the host context agent software is installed and running.
+If the host is started before it is connected to the controllers in the storage array, the host context agent software is not able to find the controllers.
+If so, ensure that the connections are tight, and restart the host context agent software. - b Ensure that the network can access the host by using the ping command in the following syntax: